-Long-Term Debt - General obligation bonds, which have been issued to fund capital projects, are to be repaid from tax revenues of Central Health.
+Long-Term Debt - General obligation bonds and certificates of obligation, which have been issued to fund capital projects, are to be repaid from tax revenues of Central Health.

 Long-term debt and other long-term obligations are reported as liabilities in the statements of net position.
 Obligation premiums and discounts are deferred and amortized over the life of the obligations using the straight-line method.
 Issuance costs are expensed in the period incurred.
-Bonds payable are reported net of the applicable bond premium or discount.
+Bonds and certificates of obligation payable are reported net of the applicable bond premium or discount.